 A VPN gives you the ability to connect to servers that have different IP Addresses so you can pull this trick with NordVPN.
 But the encryption/decryption that the VPN must do adds to the resources you need and slows down the connection.

 To give you the benefits of changing your IP Address, without the costs incurred by the encryption, NordVPN includes access to its high-speed Proxy Servers.
-To take advantage of this, go to this page and follow the instructions for your particular web browser.

 The full results of the audit are not publicly available.
 However, we have seen no evidence that contradicts NordVPN’s claim of providing a no-logs VPN service.